moliver28/research-handbook/content/handbook/engineering/infrastructure/rate-limiting/_index.md

 Registry is not fronted by Cloudflare (see this [confidential issue](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/16468) for full details around why).
 There is no application-level setting for it either (though there is an [open feature request](https://gitlab.com/gitlab-org/gitlab/-/issues/438690) to add that), so the only place where there is rate limiting in place for Registry is [in HAProxy](https://gitlab.com/gitlab-cookbooks/gitlab-haproxy/-/blob/master/templates/default/frontends/registry_https.erb).

-## AI vendor limits

-Some of our backends talk to AI models operated by cloud vendors such as Google or Anthropic.
-These vendors impose limits on us too, which can trickle down to end-users that use our AI products.

-The current limit for AI model requests is 160 requests / 8h / authenticated user.

 ## Headers

 The list of semi-standard rate limiting response headers can be found [here](https://docs.gitlab.com/ee/administration/settings/user_and_ip_rate_limits.html#response-headers).